 We are so inspired by her blog, Nectar and Light—the way she photographs and writes about food, travel, and her three girls…so when we heard about her new book, Instant Love: How to Make Magic and Memories with Polaroids, we thought it would be a great excuse to get to know her better.

-Give us a little background on yourself/what you do/how you came to it.
+Give us a little background on yourself/what you do/and how you came to it.
 How much did becoming a parent shape what you do?

 How old are your kids, and what are their names?

-Adevah Fey (Adie) is 8, Ayla Eve is 6 and Ari Rose will be 5 in June.
+Adah Fey (Adie) is 8, Ayla Eve is 6, and Ari Rose will be 5 in June.

-Tell us about the move to Asheville—from why you did, to what you love about it, to how you’re all adjusting.
-I think so many of us (well, at least I do!) have fantasies of doing what you did, but are too scared to do it.
+Tell us about the move to Asheville—from why you did, it to what you love about it, to how you’re all adjusting.
+I think so many of us (well, at least I do!) have fantasies of doing what you did but are too scared to do it.

 Tell us about your new book!

 We do.
 ALL the time.
-Music really shaped my childhood and I want my children to have that same experience.
-I gave Adie a ‘Punk 101’ cd I made for her on her second birthday and the girls have slept to a lullaby mix I put together when Adie was a baby that includes Harry Nilsson, Bob Dylan, Nick Drake, Nico, Joni Mitchell and Cat Power to name a few.
-If the iPod isn’t plugged into the stereo, a record is playing or the girls might be spending some quiet time with their ipods and a book.
-We don’t do a lot of kids music – there are a few exceptions like Rabbit! who we LOVE and Lisa Loeb’s “Camp Lisa” album as well as They Might Be Giants.
+Music shaped my childhood and I want my children to have that same experience.
+I gave Adie a ‘Punk 101’ cd I made for her on her second birthday and the girls have slept to a lullaby mix I put together when Adie was a baby that includes Harry Nilsson, Bob Dylan, Nick Drake, Nico, Joni Mitchell, and Cat Power to name a few.
+If the iPod isn’t plugged into the stereo, a record is playing or the girls might be spending some quiet time with their iPods and a book.
+We don’t do a lot of kids’ music – there are a few exceptions like Rabbit! who we LOVE and Lisa Loeb’s “Camp Lisa” album, as well as They, Might Be Giants.
 They listen to what I listen to.
 They are on a big 80’s kick right now, which is awesome… until Ayla breaks out into “I Know What Boys Like” by The Waitresses at the grocery store.
 We had to have a little chat about that!

 Any rules about TV/screens?

-There are a lot of black leggings, stripped tees, maxi dresses, kaftans and chambray/denim shirts in my closet.
-I love clothes, but I really love well-cut basics with a little edge.
+There are a lot of black leggings, striped tees, maxi dresses, kaftans, and chambray/denim shirts in my closet.
+I love clothes, but I love well-cut basics with a little edge.
 Can’t live without my shrunken jean jacket I’ve had since I was 18, my J. Crew army jacket and road-weary Frye Campus Boots.
-But I’m a jewelry girl – that’s how I really expressive myself in terms of my wardrobe.
+But I’m a jewelry girl – that’s how I express myself in terms of my wardrobe.

 Do you have a fail-safe beauty product or routine?

 I keep it simple and quick in the mornings.
-Love Laura Mercier’s tinted moisturizer, NARS blush and mascara – like my jewelry, I’m most prone to really going all out with my lipstick – love strong reds and pinks.
-Current favorites are NARS Fire Down Below, and I love the updated formula of the Sonia Kashuk line at Target – so inexpensive and the colors are gorgeous and creamy – love both Ruby Rose and Rosette.
+Love Laura Mercier’s tinted moisturizer, NARS blush, and mascara – like my jewelry, I’m most prone to going all out with my lipstick – love strong reds and pinks.
+My current favorites are NARS Fire Down Below, and I love the updated formula of the Sonia Kashuk line at Target – so inexpensive and the colors are gorgeous and creamy – love both Ruby Rose and Rosette.